 Using sleep aids on another, as-needed, short-term basis to help a person fall asleep.

 Sleep aids are designed to help you fall asleep when there is a temporary situation causing difficulty sleeping.
 They are not designed to cure chronic insomnia.
+It’s important to use sleep aids sparingly and on a temporary basis, for both your immediate sleep needs and your long-term help.

 Sleep aids work because they are highly effective, but that’s also what can make them potentially addictive.
 If a person comes to rely on the sleep aid to help them fall asleep, instead of adjusting their lifestyle or behavior, or addressing the underlying health conditions that contribute to their insomnia, they’ll always have trouble sleeping without the sleep aid.
 If sleep aids are used as a long-term solution, the underlying issue is never resolved.
 Not only will their insomnia persist, but the person may begin to experience other unfortunate side effects as well.